-What is the cause of acne?
+What is acne?

 Acne lesions include comedones (whiteheads, blackheads), papules and pustules (small bumps, often with scarring), nodules, and cysts, often followed by scarring.

 What are the causes of acne?

 Acne has four main causes: male hormones, inflammation (swelling), bacterial build-up, and blocked pores.
 Commonly, acne that is driven by hormones becomes active during the teenage years.
 Sensitivity to such hormones — combined with surface (skin) bacteria and lipids (fatty acids) within sebaceous (oil) glands — produces acne.
 Common sites for acne are the face, chest, shoulders, and back—the sites of oil glands.